 However, many companies do use animal testing, even though US law does not require it.
 According to the Human Society of the United States:

 “the vast majority of animals used for cosmetics testing in the U.S. are not even covered by the minimal standards of the Animal Welfare Act or counted in official statistics.”

 - More about the FDA’s policy on animal testing

-Each company has to be open to an independent audit throughout its entire supply chain to ensure that it adheres to BUAV’s strict standards and criteria.
+To become approved, a company must be open to an independent audit throughout its entire supply chain to ensure that it adheres to Leaping Bunny’s strict standards and criteria.

 The monitoring of a company continues once they are approved – so, should a company fail to meet the requirements at any point, they’ll instantly lose their Leaping Bunny certification.

 - Leaping Bunny’s “Corporate Standard of Compassion for Animals“

 - The Leaping Bunny shopping guide is also available from Cruelty-Free International